 The Civic Center has also, in the past, come under some scrutiny.
 In 2004, the location was raided as part of an effort to reduce the amount of money illegally sent overseas.
 On June 30, 2006, Kasetbrhan M. Keleta was found guilty of operating an illegal money transmitting business out of the center, having wired more than $8 million to locations such as Eritrea, Saudi Arabia, Libya, and Kenya.

 Although the original location closed in early 2016, the ECCC has opened a new location located closer to DuPont Circle.
-This new location is sure to continue to serve as a center for Eritrean culture, and is open to everyone.
+This is only a temporary location, and the ECCC has now become a members-only club.